Kin The Know

 Of course, it's never advised to binge drink.

-If you have one single drink, your alcohol levels will peak at about 30 to 60 minutes afterwards, and the alcohol will be detected in your breast milk for two to three hours.
+If you have 1 single drink, your alcohol levels will peak at about 30-60 minutes afterwards, and the alcohol will be detected in your breast milk for 2-3 hours.

-With this in mind, the general rule is if you are having a drink and your next feed is coming up, wait two hours before feeding your baby.
+With this in mind, the general rule is if you are having a drink and your next feed is coming up, wait 2 hours before feeding your baby.

 However, should you have multiple drinks, this will prolong the amount of time the alcohol will remain detectable in your bloodstream and milk.